FlowFuse/website/src/_includes/core-nodes/http-response-use-case.md

-## What is Http Response node in Node-RED?
+## What is the Http Response node in Node-RED?

 The HTTP Response node allows you to send tailored HTTP responses back to clients that make requests to your application.
 It enables you to customize status codes, headers, and response bodies, facilitating dynamic communication between your application and its users.

 ## Configuring HTTP Response node

 - **Status code:** This field allows you to specify the HTTP status code to be included in the response, you can also set that with the `msg.statusCode`
 - **Headers:** with this feild you can add any custom HTTP headers to be included in the response.
 Headers provide additional information about the data being transferred between the client and server.
-You might use headers to specify the content type (Content-Type), set cookies, or provide caching directives. to set headers dynamically you can use `msg.headers` with json object containing headers.
+You might use headers to specify the content type (Content-Type), set cookies, or provide caching directives. to set headers dynamically you can use `msg.headers` with JSON object containing headers.
 - **Cookies:** To set cookies, you need to pass `msg.cookies` to the response node.
 The `msg.cookies` object should contain key-value pairs where the keys represent the names of the cookies, The value can be either a string to set the value of the cookie with default options, or it can be an object of options

 The valid options include: